France records highest one-day tally in COVID cases since April | Health

 France records highest one-day tally in COVID cases since April

-France has registered about 47,000 new confirmed COVID-19 cases over the past 24 hours, Health Minister Olivier Veran told lawmakers on Tuesday, the highest one-day tally since April 8 at the height of the third wave of the pandemic.
-The latest data will push the cumulative total of cases in France since the start of the pandemic to 7.67 million and the seven-day moving average of new infections well over 32,000.
+France has registered about 47,000 new confirmed COVID-19 cases over the past 24 hours, Health Minister Olivier Veran told lawmakers on Tuesday, the highest one-day tally since April 8, at the height of the third wave of the pandemic.
+The latest data pushes the cumulative total of cases in France since the start of the pandemic to 7.67 million and the seven-day moving average of new infections to well over 32,000.

-The latest data will push the cumulative total of cases in France since the start of the pandemic to 7.67 million and the seven-day moving average of new infections well over 32,000.
+The latest data pushes the cumulative total of cases in France since the start of the pandemic to 7.67 million and the seven-day moving average of new infections to well over 32,000.
 During the third wave in the spring, the seven-day average briefly rose above 42,000.
 On April 8, France recorded nearly 85,000 COVID-19 infections.

-Authoritities say the vast majority of COVID-19 patients now in hospital have not been vaccinated.
-About 75% of the French population has now been fully vaccinated.
-On Monday, France registered its biggest jump in COVID-19 hospital admissions since the spring, with the number of patients in hospital with the virus up by 470 to 9,860 and the number of patients in intensive care up by 117 to 1,749 people.
+Authorities say the vast majority of COVID-19 patients now in hospitals have not been vaccinated.
+About 75% of the French population is fully vaccinated.
+The health ministry also reported that the number of people with coronavirus in French hospitals rose by 389 to 10,249 on Tuesday, the first time the patient tally has been above 10,000 since Sept.
+12.

-Updated figures for Tuesday will be released after 6 pm (1700 GMT).
+The number of COVID-19 patients in intensive care also continued its steady rise and was up by 75 to 1,824, an increase of 25% in just a week.
+Death toll figures for Tuesday will be released after 7 pm (1800 GMT).

+On Monday, the cumulative death toll since the start of the epidemic in spring 2020 stood at over 119,000.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)